Universität Bonn

 Zur Person

-Prof. Dr. Simone Dohle ist seit April 2022 Professorin für Gesundheits- und Risikokommunikation in der hausärztlichen Versorgung am Institut für Hausarztmedizin.
+Prof. Dr. Simone Dohle ist seit April 2022 Professorin für Gesundheits- und Risikokommunikation in der hausärztlichen Versorgung am Institut für Hausarztmedizin1.
 Sie studierte Psychologie an der Julius-Maximilians-Universität Würzburg und promovierte 2010 an der Universität Zürich.
 Nach ihrer Promotion forschte sie als Postdoktorandin und Oberassistentin am Department of Health Sciences and Technology (D-HEST) an der ETH Zürich.
 Im Anschluss wechselte sie als Akademische Rätin an das Department Psychologie der Universität zu Köln, wo sie sich im Jahr 2018 habilitierte.
 Bevor sie dem Ruf an die Universität Bonn folgte, war sie Vertretungsprofessorin für Medizinische Psychologie an der Universität Bielefeld.
 Ihre inhaltlichen Forschungsschwerpunkte liegen in den Bereichen Gesundheits- und Risikokommunikation, Selbstregulation und Motivation, gesundheitsbezogene Verhaltensänderungen, Medizinische Entscheidungsfindung sowie Digital Health.

 Forschungsinteressen